cert-manager/website/content/en/docs/contributing/e2e.md

 ## End-to-End Test Structure

-The ent-to-end tests consist of 2 big parts: the isssuer specific tests and the conformance suite.
+The end-to-end tests consist of 2 big parts: the issuer specific tests and the conformance suite.
 These tests use the [Ginkgo library](https://onsi.github.io/ginkgo/#getting-ginkgo) to run tests.

 ### Conformance suite
 ### RBAC